RespiraWorks/Ventilator/manufacturing/display_panel/README.md

 * Install the brass through-fitting `[A3]` with the lock-nut on the outside of of the panel.

 * Install check valve `[A2]` on the outside of the panel.

-* Use PTFE tape on all NPT joints.

 |  Front    |  Back   |
 :------------------:|:-----------------:|